-- 3 Swipe to the left or right on the App Switcher until the powerhog's screen is front and center. - Swipe up on the app's screen to shut it down. - 5 Open the Settings app, tap Mail, tap Accounts, and then tap Fetch New Data. - Slide the status switch for Push to off (white).
+- Tap Fetch New Data (if you have a lot of accounts, you might need to swipe up the screen to see it). - 7 Slide the status switch for Push to off (white).
 This disables Push functionality.
-To update your information, set a Fetch schedule using the controls on the bottom of the Fetch New Data screen or just open an app, such as Mail.

-- Turn off any transmitting and receiving functions that you aren't using, such as Bluetooth.
-Using the Control Center is a handy way to do this quickly. - 8 Use your iPhone to see if the battery lasts longer.
+To update your information, set a Fetch schedule using the controls on the bottom of the Fetch New Data screen or just open an app, such as Mail. - 8 Turn off any transmitting and receiving functions that you aren't using, such as Bluetooth.
+Using the Control Center is a handy way to do this quickly. - 9 Use your iPhone to see if the battery lasts longer.
 If it does, you know one of the changes you made was the reason; you can either leave the offending source of power drain shut down or just be aware when you are using it.
 If the battery still doesn't last very long, it might have a problem and you should contact Apple for assistance.